josephmontes/VAA/README.md

 and fastballs begin to break less - creating a wider range.

- - Hunter Greene:
-     - Unfortunately my data I scraped was bad for Hunter Greene's 2023 season, so I will use Baseball Savant
-     - He throws his fastball 55% of the time in 2023, which is an increase from 2022
-     - xwOBA suggests that he may be getting unlucky (.341 vs. .387)
-     - In 2022 he was a fringe 30%'er with 29.98% so I would guess that he is throwing it at a lower rate now that he is it throwing it more

   - If there is any other player you would like to see this kind of breakdown of please feel free to email me at josephmontes.baseball@gmail.com